 Demographics make pension provision a growth market

 Pension solutions and advice are therefore a growth market.
-After all, people depend on support and advice to address pension gaps and risks in a self-determined manner.
-In this environment, Swiss Life’s work, advice and products will continue to grow in importance, and Swiss Life sees growth opportunities and differentiation potential in the market for pension solutions and advice.
+People depend on support and advice to address pension gaps and risks in a self-determined manner.
+In this environment, Swiss Life’s work, advice and products will continue to grow in importance.
+Swiss Life therefore sees growth opportunities and differentiation potential in the market for pension solutions and advice.

 Unique market position